Claudia Puig: Career

 Claudia began her journalism career in 1986 at the Los Angeles Times, where she was a staff writer for 11 years covering local news.
 In 1997 she became an entertainment reporter at USA Today, then promoted to film critic in 2001 and, chief film critic in 2005.
 While there, Puig also hosted USA Todays video series The Screening Room.

 In 2015, Claudia announced she was leaving the USA Today saying that she was "excited to embark on new adventures," and thanked her readers for following her work.
 In 2015, Claudia started working as program director at various film festivals, including Napa Valley Film Festival, Mendocino Film Festival, FilmFest919 in Chapel Hill and most recently AFI Film Festival as Senior Programmer.

 Claudia teaches a college class on Diversity in the Media and has served as a speechwriter and diversity consultant for the Academy of Motion Picture Arts and Sciences.

 Puig is currently a movie critic for NPR's Film Week and a contributor to NPR Morning Edition and All Things Considered.
 She is also a contributor for The Wrap, and AARP magazine, and frequently appears as guest moderator for entertainment industry panels and Q&As across the country.

-Claudia was recently featured in a Los Angeles Times article as one of 14 critics making media more inclusive and in Indiewire as one of 20 Latin-Americans making a difference in independent film.
+In 2020, Claudia was featured in a Los Angeles Times article as one of 14 critics making media more inclusive and in Indiewire as one of 20 Latin-Americans making a difference in independent film.

 In 2023, the Santa Barbara International Film Festival announced Claudia Puig as its programming director.